dala318/nordpool_planner/README.md

 Some words should be said about the usage and how it behaves.

 The search length variable should be set to to a value within which you could accept no high electricity usage, and the ratio window/search should somewhat correspond to the active/passive time of your main user of electricity.
-Still, the search window for the optimal spot to electricity is moving along in front of corrent time, so there might be a longer duration of passive usage than the search length.
+Still, the search window for the optimal spot to electricity is moving along in front of current time, so there might be a longer duration of passive usage than the search length.
 Therefor keeping the search length low (3-5h) should likely be optimal, unless you have a large storage capacity of electricity/heat that can wait for a longer duration and when cheap electricity draw as much as possible.

 If to explain by an image, first orange is now, second orange is `search_length` ahead in time, width of green is `duration` and placed where it has found the cheapest average price within the orange.

 ![image](planning_example.png)

-Try it and feedback how it works or if there are any improvment to be done!
+Try it and feedback how it works or if there are any improvement to be done!

 ### Tuning your settings

-I found it usefull to setup a simple history graph chart comparing the values from `nordpool`, `nordpool_diff` and `nordpool_planner` like this.
+I found it useful to setup a simple history graph chart comparing the values from `nordpool`, `nordpool_diff` and `nordpool_planner` like this.

 ![image](planner_evaluation_chart.png)

 Where from top to bottom my named entities are:

 * nordpool_diff: duration 3 in search_length 10, accept_cost 2.0
-* nordpool_diff: duration 2 in search_lenth 5, accept_cost 2.0 and accept_rate 0.7
+* nordpool_diff: duration 2 in search_length 5, accept_cost 2.0 and accept_rate 0.7
 * nordpool average: just a template sensor extracting the nordpool attribute average to an entity for easier tracking and comparisons "{{ state_attr('sensor.nordpool_kwh_se3_sek_3_10_025', 'average') | float }}"
 * nordpool
 * nordpool_diff: